microsoft/vscode-wiki/Roadmap.md

 * Make extension contributions attributable to an extension (e.g. error messages, commands)
 * [x] Support migrating the publisher of an extension to another publisher
 * :runner: Investigate contributing explorer viewlets as a first class element in the activity bar
-* Investigate Quick pick improvements (e.g. multi-step, forms, commands, grouping)
+* :runner: Investigate Quick pick improvements (e.g. multi-step, forms, commands, grouping)
 * :runner: Continue to invest into API that enables remote development
 * [x] Add API for contributing decorations on resources shown in the explorer (like the Source Control decorations)